mirego/trikot/sample/README.md

-# Sample application for Trikot.metaviews
+# Sample application for Trikot.viewmodels